mikeal/hashless/README.md

 Hashless is a data layer of pure cryptography of The Web.

-* It is "of The Web" as it does not create or define any new data persistence or transport protocols, any data over any transport is acceptable input and can be addressed "in place" where it already resides (probably a file available over HTTP).
+* It is characterized as being "of The Web" as it does not create or define any new data persistence or transport protocols, any data over any transport is acceptable input and can be addressed "in place" where it already resides (probably a file available over HTTP).
 * It is called "pure cryptography" because all data is encoded as proof instructions and resulting proofs.
-* It is call "hashless" because the instructions and proofs are hash function agnostic and hashes are never encoded
+* It is called "hashless" because the instructions and proofs are hash function agnostic and hashes are never encoded
 	***into*** the data, instructions and proofs are encoded apart (cryptographically speaking).